 In July 2012, the Company completed a farmout transaction with Tullow.
 In accordance with the farmout agreement (the "2012 Tullow Farmout Agreement"), Tullow paid the Company \$1.1 million in consideration of past exploration expenditures to acquire an additional 15% interest in Block 12A in Kenya.
-Tullow will also fund 15% of the Company's working interest share of expenditures related to the acquisition of 520 Kilometers of 2D seismic until an expenditure cap of \$10.3 million on a gross basis, following which the Company will be responsible for its working interest share of seismic acquired a 50% interest in, and operatorship of, Block 12A in a transaction that was completed in February 2011.
+Tullow also agreed to fund 15% of the Company's working interest share of expenditures related to the acquisition of 520 Kilometers of 2D seismic until an expenditure cap of \$10.3 million on a gross basis, following which the Company will be responsible for its working interest share of seismic acquisition costs.
+Tullow previously acquired a 50% interest in, and operatorship of, Block 12A in a transaction that was completed in February 2011.

 In October 2012, the Company completed a farmout transaction with Marathon whereby Marathon acquired a 50% interest in Block 9 and a 15% interest in Block 12A, both in Kenya.
-In accordance with the farmout agreement, Marathon paid the company \$32.0 million in consideration of past exploration expenditures, and has agreed to fund the Company's working interest share of future joint venture expenditures on these blocks to a maximum of \$25 million.
+In accordance with the farmout agreement, Marathon paid the Company \$32.0 million in consideration of past exploration expenditures, and agreed to fund the Company's working interest share of future joint venture expenditures on these blocks to a maximum of \$25 million.
 The Company will maintain operatorship in Block 9, but Marathon has the right to assume operatorship if a commercial discovery is made.
 In addition, the Company and Marathon have agreed to jointly pursue exploration activities on an additional area in Ethiopia.
-In consideration for the assignment of these interests, Marathon will pay the Company an entry payment of \$3.0 million which includes prior expenditures, and has agreed to fund the Company's working interest share of future joint venture expenditures up to a maximum of \$18.5 million.